linaro-its/documentation-solutions-hub/docs/source/glossary/index.rst

 RESOURCE
 --------

-A resource is a reference to something that exists within a Solution.
+A *resource* is a reference to something that exists within a subscription.
 For example, in ONELab, a registered appliance is handled within SPIRE as a resource.

 SEAT
 ----